 com.tangosol.net.cache.LocalCache and has a capacity limit of 100MB.
 As the total amount of data held by this backing map exceeds that high watermark, some entries will be removed from the backing map, bringing the volume down to the low watermark value (

 <low-units> configuration element, witch defaults to 75% of the

 <high-units>).
 The choice of the removed entries will be based on the LRU (Least Recently Used) eviction policy.
 Other options are LFU (Least Frequently Used) and Hybrid (a combination of the LRU and LFU).
 The value of

 <high-units> is limited to 2GB.
-To overcome that limitation (but maintain backward compatibility) Coherence uses the
+To overcome that limitation (but maintain backward compatibility) Coherence 3.5 introduces a

 <unit-factor> element.
 For example, the